NILESHD2003/EcoHarvest/README.md

 - **Python**: For building the machine learning models used in predictions.
 - **Scikit-learn**: A library for machine learning in Python used for implementing various predictive algorithms.

-### Other Technologies:

-- **Docker**: For containerizing the application components, ensuring consistency across different environments.

 ---